Sindisil/lned/docs/dev/design.md

 undone via the undo function.
 A few are even simpler, and consider it dirty after the first change -- even undo doesn't clear the flag.

+### Undo/Redo

+Two design quesions are fundamental to the undo/redo design:

+1. Should undo/redo be tracked editor wide, or individually for each buffer?
+2. Should undo/redo be a stack or tree model?

+#### Undo/Redo scope

+Tracking per buffer seems like the obvious choice (and seems to be the common choice with other editors).
+It provides simpler implementation in some ways, and would cause less "spooky action at a distance" (i.e., either switching buffers or causing changes in other than the current active buffer).

+It is increasingly seeming that the current abstractions aren't quite right, though.
+Right now we have the following:

+ * main_loop
+   - contains the vector of EditBuffers
+   - interprets commands, interacting with buffers as needed
+ * EditBuffer
+   - contains the actual text
+   - provides operations on the text
+   - tracks current_line and the buffers's dirty status (needs_write)

+This is awkward for undo/redo, as they are per buffer (so should probably live in EditBuffer), but seem easiest to define in terms of Cmds, which main_loop currently translates into operations on EditBuffer.

+One solution would be to track undo/redo stacks in parallel with EditBuffers, and probably also track buffer dirty status in parallel, as well.
+This feels a bit hacky, but would be pretty simple to implement, would not require any signficant refactoring of the current code, and should be rather performant (though I doubt any differene would be significant in lned's case).

+Another option is to add another layer of abstraction, which would provide for separation of concerns, and maybe make it easier to tell where to put (and find) specific functionality.

+  * main_loop
+    - contain vector of EditBuffer
+    - interpret non-buffer specific commands (primarily quit and the buffer manipulation comands).
+    - could still interpret buffer specific commands, but could instead pass them along to the correct EditBuffer (typically the active_buffer).
+  * EditBuffer
+    - contain's TextBuffer
+    - contains undo/redo stacks
+    - tracks current_line & dirty status
+    - possibly (probably) interprets buffer specific commands, interacting with TextBuffer as necessary.
+Otherwise could simply provide a reference to the TextBuffer if main_loop would still interpret the commands.
+  * TextBuffer
+    - contains actual text
+    - provides operations on the text lines
+    - provides I/O operations for the text content
+    - probably doesn't need to track needs_write anymore

+Both options seem viable.
+I'll make a decision when I implement undo/redo, right after the first opposing commands are complete (append & delete).

 ## Data Types

 struct CmdArgs {